apiraam96/benchflow/README.md

-# NyxBio - A data analysis tool for wet lab scientists
+# BenchFlow - A data analysis tool for wet lab scientists